 These can be made various ways, and you can apparently even use a regular pancake mix, but you might want to separate the eggs.

 Below is the special pan you use to make Ebelskiver!
-You can find one like mine in my Amazon shop.
+You can find a pan like mine HERE.

 2 cups buttermilk

 2 eggs (separated, you will need both the yolks and whites)